 In connection with the Private Placement, the Company issued warrants to the investors participating in the financing to purchase an additional 993,204 shares of common stock.
 The warrants have a term of five years and were exercisable immediately upon issuance with an exercise price equal to \$10.40 per share.
 The warrants were classified as additional paid-in capital and recorded based on their relative fair value to the underlying common shares issued in the Private Placement.
 The fair market value of the warrants was approximately \$4.9 million.
-The warrants were valued using the Black-Scholes method with the following assumptions: a risk-free interest rate of 2.0%, a contractual term of five years, zero dividend yield and a volatility factor of 65.1%.
-During the three month periods ending March 31, 2018 and 2017, no warrant shares were exercised.
-As of March 31, 2018, 978,204 warrant shares were outstanding.
+The warrants were valued using the Black-Scholes method with the following assumptions: a risk-free interest rate of 2.0%. a contractual term of five years, zero dividend yield and a volatility factor of 65.1%.
+During the three and six month periods ending June 30, 2018 and 2017, no warrant shares were exercised.
+As of June 30, 2018, warrants to purchase 978,204 shares of common stock were outstanding.